A logo is the visual centerpiece of a company’s brand identity.

 Custom, hand-drawn artwork will see a comeback in 2019.

-The abundance of readily available, free to use stock art has heavily dominated the logo scene during the past decade.
+The abundance of readily available, free-to-use stock art has heavily dominated the past decade’s logo scene.

 Having access to cheap and accessible stock art catalogs or templates to design made finding logos easy for businesses of all kinds.